5. Loudoun County, Virginia

 > Life expectancy: 86.5 years

 > Median household income: $67,755

-With one of the healthiest and best educated populations nationwide, Pitkin County, Colorado, ranks as the best place to live in the United States.
+With one of the healthiest and best-educated populations nationwide, Pitkin County, Colorado, ranks as the best place to live in the United States.
 Life expectancy in the county is 86.5 years — more than seven years longer than the national average and second longest of any U.S. county.
 The county’s near nation-leading average life expectancy is partially attributable to the high educational attainment.
-College graduates live an average of nine years longer than those who have not completed high school, and in Pitkin County, 61.2% of adults have a bachelor’s degree or higher, nearly double the 30.9% share nationwide.
+College graduates tend to live longer than those with lower educational attainment, and in Pitkin County, 61.2% of adults have a bachelor’s degree or higher, nearly double the 30.9% share nationwide.

-Situated in the Rocky Mountains, about 100 miles southwest of Denver, Pitkin County is also home to several upscale resort towns, including Aspen and Snowmass Village.
+Situated in the Rocky Mountains southwest of Denver, Pitkin County is also home to several upscale resort towns, including Aspen and Snowmass Village.